astravant/digital-garden-jekyll/_notes/daily-notes.md

 # February 4, 2019

 - One of the hardest parts of running a business in knowing what to do and what to focus on -- having clarity.
 Starting a new business or new endeavor can be overwhelming.
-- Lack of knowledge or resources typically isn't the problem - it's just not knowing where to start.
+- Lack of knowledge or resources typically isn't the problem - it's lack of understanding of where to start.
 There's no shortage of information.

 # January 13, 2019